Kingwood Township, New Jersey: Education

-The Kingwood Township School District serves public school students ranging from pre-kindergarten through eighth grade at Kingwood Township School.2019-2020 Public School Directory, Hunterdon County Department of Education.
-Accessed November 17, 2019.
-As of the 2018–19 school year, the district, comprised of one school, had an enrollment of 328 students and 33.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.9:1.
+The Kingwood Township School District serves public school students ranging from pre-kindergarten through eighth grade at Kingwood Township School.
+As of the 2022–23 school year, the district, comprised of one school, had an enrollment of 324 students and 36.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.0:1.

-Students in public school for ninth through twelfth grades attend Delaware Valley Regional High School, together with students from Alexandria Township, Frenchtown, Holland Township and Milford borough.Delaware Valley Regional School District 2016 Report Card Narrative, New Jersey Department of Education.
-Accessed May 5, 2020.
-"The Delaware Valley Regional High School District can be found in the heart of pastoral and beautiful Hunterdon County, New Jersey.
-The District serves students in grades nine through twelve who reside in the five municipalities that comprise our region: Alexandria Township, Frenchtown Borough, Holland Township, Kingwood Township, and Milford Borough."Chief School Administrators/Sending Districts, Hunterdon County, New Jersey Superintendent of Schools.
-Accessed May 5, 2020.
-As of the 2018–19 school year, the high school had an enrollment of 721 students and 68.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.5:1.
+Students in public school for ninth through twelfth grades attend Delaware Valley Regional High School, together with students from Alexandria Township, Frenchtown, Holland Township and Milford borough.
+As of the 2022–23 school year, the high school had an enrollment of 722 students and 59.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.1:1.
 Seats on the high school district's nine-member board of education are allocated based on the population of the constituent municipalities, with two seats assigned to Kingwood Township.

 Eighth grade students from all of Hunterdon County are eligible to apply to attend the high school programs offered by the Hunterdon County Vocational School District, a county-wide vocational school district that offers career and technical education at its campuses in Raritan Township and at programs sited at local high schools, with no tuition charged to students for attendance.